grafana/tempo/docs/sources/tempo/operations/serverless_aws.md

 # Search with AWS Lambda

-This document will walk you through setting up an AWS Lambda for serverless backend search.
+This document explains how to set up AWS Lambda for serverless backend search.
 Read [improve search performance]({{< relref "backend_search" >}}) for more guidance on configuration options for backend search.

 1. Build the code package: